Zhenhai, Ningbo: History

-Under the Qing, the city walls covered a circuit of 3 mi and rose to 20 ft.
+Zhenhai's city walls previously covered a circuit of 3 mi and rose to 20 ft.
 The British captured Zhenhai on 10 October 1841 during the First Opium War, dismantling its former citadel.
 The Zhenhai Coastal Battery was the site of the 1885 Battle of Zhenhai during the Sino-French War.

 In the later 19th century, Zhenhai was protected from the sea by a dike about 3 mi long, made of large blocks of hewn granite.